 There are over two thousand varieties of apples grown in this country, though sadly we are more likely to recognise Golden Delicious from the United States, Granny Smiths, from Australia, or Gala and Braeburn, from New Zealand, than local varieties from our own region.
-Within our orchard at the Museum, you can sit on a picnic table and relax, surrounded by over forty native fruit varieties, including apple, pear and plum trees – many with strong connections to North Yorkshire.
+Within our orchard at the Museum, you can sit at a picnic table and relax as part of your family day out, surrounded by over forty native fruit varieties, including apple, pear and plum trees – many with strong connections to North Yorkshire.

 Fruit display for Apple Day, taken by Angela Waites Photography